| ||Format||Pages||Price|| |

-5.2 The kinetic parameters determine by this test method may be used in quality assurance, research and development.
+5.2 The kinetic parameters determine by these test methods may be used in quality assurance, specification acceptance, research, and development.

-5.3 The kinetic parameters of activation energy and logarithm of the pre-exponential factor determined by this method have little intrinsic value in themselves.
+5.3 The kinetic parameters of activation energy and logarithm of the pre-exponential factor determined by these test methods have little intrinsic value in themselves.
 Most practical applications of this information, such as lifetime estimation (see Test Method ), also require an estimation of the precision of the respective values.
-Determination of that precision by replicated determination is a non-manditory part of this standard.
+Determination of that precision by replicated determination is a non-manditory part of these test methods.

-1.1 These test methods describe the model-free determination of Arrhenius activation energy by thermogravimetry using the factor jump (1)2 (Method A) or modulated thermogravimetry (2) (Method B) techniques.
-With the assumption of a first-order kinetic model, the pre-exponential factor is additionally determined.
+1.1 These test methods describe the model-free determination of Arrhenius activation energy by thermogravimetry using the factor jump () (Test Method A) or modulated thermogravimetry ( (Test Methods B and C) techniques.
+With the assumption of a first-order kinetic model, the pre-exponential factor is additionally determined. )